MarsDizon/frontend-chatbot/README.md

 ## Spectar Chatbot

-## General Information

-This project is a simple frontend proof-of-concept of an AI Chatbot.
+This project is a simple frontend of an AI Chatbot.

 ## Getting started